mikeebowen/node-wopi-server/README.md

 ## Running the Server

-To run the server enter `node index.js` from the root of the project.
+To run the server enter `npm start` from the root of the project.
+Or if you use VS Code, press f5 to use the debugger.

-### Debugging with VS Code

-If you use VS Code, there is a launch.json file that can be used to debug the WOPI server in VS Code. **Note** the launch.json uses [nodemon](https://www.npmjs.com/package/nodemon) to automatically restart when a file is changed.
-To use the VS Code debugger, you must either install nodemon globally `npm i -g nodemon` or open launch.json and replace nodemon with node, but this means you will have to manually restart the debugger after each file change.